by Texas Homesteader ~

-We own a gas clothes dryer but we don’t ever use it.
-Heck if I weren’t afraid we’d need it in an emergency situation I’d sell it.
-I could sure use the chunk of real estate it takes up in my utility room to store my large stock pots & my *9-Tray Excalibur Dehydrator!
-LOL.
+We own a gas clothes dryer but we don’t use it.
+If I weren’t afraid we’d need it in an emergency situation I’d sell it – I could use the space in my utility room.

-If the weather is inclement for days on end I’ll pull out my folding clothes *drying racks and dry our clothes in our guest bedroom instead.
+If the weather is inclement I bring out my folding clothes *drying racks and dry our clothes inside.